gradx/GrpcHttp3Net70Example/README.md

+This repo is no longer maintained.
+Visit the .NET 8 repo [here](https://github.com/gradx/GrpcHttp3Net80Demo)

 Docker-based gRPC over Http/3 .NET 7.0 example to troubleshoot stack and network configuration issues

 Note: edit SSL/hosts.sh and comment out the last line (tail -f /dev/null) if you want the container to stop & exit after running the tests